Narendar2008/mlr/Readme.md

-You have finish this following task
+You have to finish this following task

 1 [Github Installation in windows ](https://youtu.be/nNSpALo1APg?si=65h51Uaf2niJVT6l)